 John Selden (1584-1654) an English lawyer, Member of Parliament and scholar who knew Hebrew.
-Wrote a Latin book called ‘De jure naturali et gentium, juxta disciplinium ebraorum’ (On natural and Gentile law, compared with Hebrew principles).
+Wrote a Latin book about the ‘Praecepta Noachidarum’ called ‘De jure naturali et gentium, juxta disciplinium ebraorum’ (On natural and Gentile law, compared with Hebrew principles).
 Published in 1640 c.e.

 Rabbi Menachem Azaria de Fano 1548-1620 (also known as the REMA mi'PANU רמ״ע מפאנו) also expanded the 7 Noachide commandments to the 30 laws that are mentioned in the Talmud (Chullin 92a).
 In his book ספר עשרה מאמרות Asarah Ma'amaros, Ma'amar Chikur Din 3:21 מאמר חקור דין ־ חלק ג פרק כא (Published in Amsterdam 1649).
-His version of the 30 Noachide laws are here.
+See his version of the 30 Noachide laws via this link.

 In 1738 C. E. ...